topitbopit/Redline/README.md

 **What does X module do**
 Open up an issue or DM me if a module description isn't clear
 **Why won't Redline execute?**
 Make sure your executor is supported.
-Open up an issue / DM me of the error you get.
+Open up an issue / DM me the error you get.

 ## Supported executors
 - Synapse X, fully tested